Senti Bio raises $105 million for its new programmable biology platform and cancer therapies – TechCrunch

 However, T-cell-based therapies can be toxic to patients, stimulating immune responses that can be almost as dangerous as the pathogens themselves.
 Using CAR-NK cells produces similar results with fewer side effects.

-That’s independent of the gene circuit,” said Lu.
+That’s independent of the gene circuit, said Lu.
 “The gene circuit gets you specificity… Right now when you use a CAR-T cell or a CAR-NK cell… you find a target and hope that it doesn’t affect normal cells.
 We can build logic in our gene circuits in the cell that means a CAR-NK cell can identify two targets rather than one.”

 That increased targeting means lower risks of healthy cells being destroyed alongside mutations or pathogens that are in the body.

-For Lu and his co-founders — fellow MIT professor Jim Collins, Boston University professor, Wilson Wong, and longtime synthetic biology operator, Phillip Lee — Senti Bio is the culmination of decades of work in the field.
+For Lu and his co-founders — fellow MIT professor Jim Collins, Boston University professor Wilson Wong and longtime synthetic biology operator Phillip Lee — Senti Bio is the culmination of decades of work in the field.

 “I compare it to the early days of semiconductor work,” Lu said of the journey to develop this gene circuit technology.
 “There were bits and pieces of technology being developed in research labs, but to realize the scale at which you need, this has to be done at the industrial level.”